The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: The initial value problem for harmonic maps

-In this section we set up and solve the initial value problem for harmonic maps of cohomogeneity one manifolds.
-We will assume that a singular orbit $N$ exists, otherwise the initial value problem is a regular ODE.
-Thus $M/G$ is either isometric to $[0,1]$ or $[0,\infty)$.
-Below we set up the initial value problem at $t=0$.
+This section is dedicated to establishing and solving the initial value problem for harmonic maps of cohomogeneity-one manifolds.
+We will assume the existence of a singular orbit \( N \); if not, the initial value problem is a regular ODE which meet specific initial values and therefore has a solution.
+Thus, $M/G$ is either isometrically equivalent to $[0,1]$ or to $[0,\infty)$.
+We establish the initial value problem at $t=0$ below.

-In this section we solve the initial value problem for harmonic maps at singular orbits: